GabrielPJL12/PhaseTwo/decisions/navigation-strategy.md

 ---
-# Configuration for the Jekyll template "Just the Docs"
 parent: Decisions
-title: ADR Template
+title: Navigation Strategy Solution for Android Calculator App

-# status: {accepted}
+status: accepted
-# date: {2023-10-26}
+date: 2023-10-26
-# deciders: {Gabriel Leclerc}
+deciders: Gabriel Leclerc
 ---

 # Navigation Strategy

 ## Context and Problem Statement

 The goal of this project is to create a calculator app capable of multiple things such as arithmetic operations, graphing, and unit conversion.
+The problem is to decide what navigational strategy we should select taking into account user experience.

 ## Decision Drivers

-- We do not want out calculator app looking too cluttered.
+- **Screen Space:** We do not want out calculator app looking too cluttered.
-- We would like the navigation method to be intuitive to allow easy access to all parts of the app.
+- **Ease of Use:** We would like the navigation method to be intuitive to allow easy access to all parts of the app.

 ## Considered Options